romulocintra/user-locale-client-hints/README.md

 We propose to address the above use cases by using a group of [`Client Hints`](#client-hints) headers and a homologous [Javascript API](#javascript-api), both will be responsible for exposing and negotiating the exchange of user preferences from the OS to the required environment.

-We are proposing [BCP47 extension keys](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) or compatible as the main reference for the base mechanism for delivering user locale preferences.
-This allows the handling of user preferences consistently across the industry.
+We are proposing [Unicode Extensions for BCP 47](https://cldr.unicode.org/index/bcp47-extension) or compatible as the main reference for the base mechanism for delivering user locale preferences.
+The goal is to allow the handling of user preferences consistently across the industry.

 So, we will define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps: